-We have audited the accompanying financial report of Australian Community Services Employer's Association Union of Employers, which comprises the statement of financial position as at 31 December 2016 the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the statement by the committee of management.
+We have audited the financial report of Australian Community Services Employer's Association, Union of Employers (the 'Association'), which comprises the statement of financial position as at 31 December 2017 the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended 31 December 2017, notes to the financial statements, including a summary of significant accounting policies and other explanatory information, and the Committee of Management Statement.

-In our opinion:
+In our opinion, the accompanying financial report presents fairly, in all material aspects, the financial position of the Association as at 31 December 2017, and its financial performance and its cash flows for the year ended on that date in accordance with:

-- a) the financial report gives a true and fair view of the financial position of Australian Community Services Employer's Association, Union of Employers as at 31 December 2016, and its financial performance and its cash flows for the year ended on that date; - b) complying with Australian Accounting Standards; and - c) the general purpose financial statements was presented fairly in accordance with the requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the RO Act
+- (a) The Australian Accounting Standards; and - (b) any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act).